finos/common-domain-model/documentation/source/eligible-collateral-representation.rst

 margin types.

-The model components are specified in the CDM using data type
-AgencyRatingCriteria: - Represents class to specify multiple credit notations alongside a conditional 'any' or 'all' qualifier.
+The model components are specified in the CDM using data type ``AgencyRatingCriteria`` : - Represents class to specify multiple credit notations alongside a conditional 'any' or 'all' qualifier.

 For the purpose of use in defining eligible collateral this can be